Raghad-Khaled/R-StringArt/README.md

 # R-StringArt
-It is the front-end of my String Art Shop.
+It is the front-end wibsite for my String Art Shop.